Z4Zulu/QOL_Tools/TMUX.md

 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`
 ---
-#Next, create a .tmux.conf file in the home directory.
+# Next, create a .tmux.conf file in the home directory

-touch .tmux.conf
+`touch .tmux.conf`
 ---
 #The config file should have the following contents:
 # Change the prefix key to C-a